fridge-dev/lost-cities-game/README.md

 Note: All of these should be done after BE/FE are split into separate processes.
 1. Implement main.rs state machine (turns, end game)
 1. Improve turn selection UI
     * Sort cards in hand
     * Add review section
     * Add better selection mechanism
     * Add turn indicator
 1. Add duplicate rule checks on the FE
 1. Improve board drawer

 **General**
-1. Split game into separate backend and frontend processes.
 1. Figure out best way to model error propagation to top level.
 1. Figure out how to make sub-crates tests run during top-level cargo build
 1. Add automated test of a game